When I tell people that I make chocolate at home, most of them say “oh, that’s nice; must be fun” and then shrug it off & move on. They don’t get it.

 Chloe Doutre-Roussel’s The Chocolate Connoisseur: For Everyone With a Passion for Chocolate.
 This is one of the oldest and most established books on chocolate, and it’s in no way lost its relevance.
 Chloe has become legendary in the fine chocolate world for her breadth of knowledge about cacao & chocolate, and her many contributions to the industry’s growth.

-Be sure to pair this with a look at Dame Cacao’s Chocolate Tasting Resource.
+Be sure to pair this with a look at my Chocolate Tasting Resource.

-Brian Ruggles, Chocolate Fascination: after 8 years as president and founder of the Chocolate Society of Utah, Brian has taken his love of bean to bar chocolate to the podcast realm.
+Brian Ruggles, Chocolate Fascination: after roughly a decade as president and founder of the Chocolate Society of Utah, Brian has taken his love of bean to bar chocolate to the podcast realm.
 In his weekly interview show he’s bringing chocolate movers & shakers from Utah chocolate and beyond into the public eye.

 Bean to Bar Experiments